kellertobias/kuvo-proxy/readme.md

 - [ ] Web-Page for embedding in OBS or showing on a tablet for your guests
 - [ ] ~~Showing Cover-Art~~ sadly not possible
 - [ ] Check if "virgin" rekordbox can setup KUVO account over this script (for not needing a kuvo account in the first place)
+- [ ] Figure out how to define the REST API request body from the settings